 What normalization does is, it increase the audio level of the entire clip without affecting the dynamic range.
-So, if you sound is low, this will increase it.
+So, if your sound is low, this will increase it.

-But if you overdo this (or any other effects per say), it will kill your audio quality.
+But if you overdo this (or any other effects per se), it will kill your audio quality.

 So select your entire clip (CTRL + A) and go to Effect > and then Normalize.
 Keep the settings as default (see screenshot below) and hit the OK button.

-Now, what compression does it decrease the difference between low and high of your audio, such that you audio sounds more even.
+Now, what compression does it decrease the difference between low and high of your audio, such that your audio sounds more even?

 So, again select your audio clip, go to Effects > Compressor.

 What settings should you use?
 Well, there is no fixed value for it, since it depends on the individual voice.
-I suggest your play a little bit with the threshold (keep it between -5 and -15).
+I suggest you play a little bit with the threshold (keep it between -5 and -15).
 Keep the rest as default and hit the OK button.
-You will notice a reduction in high and low end of you waveform.
+You will notice a reduction in the high and low end of your waveform.